Last Updated on September 27, 2020 by Bryony Clapperton

-Generally the biggest form of income for all of these islands is tourism, so we knew that we wouldn’t be along in our desire to visit.
+Generally the biggest form of income for all of these islands is tourism, so we knew that we wouldn’t be alone in our desire to visit.

 Guanaja and Utila are the smaller islands in the group.
 And Roatan, is the biggest of The Bay Islands and extremely popular with holidaying Americans.
 For that reason alone we decided to swerve.

-We chose to visit Utila for a number of reasons but one specifically.
+We chose to visit Utila in Honduras for a number of reasons but one specifically.

 The island is informally known as a driver’s paradise because of the spectacular reef systems in the area and ability to get your PADI for cheap.

 The Bay Islands sit on the Mesoamerican Barrier Reef System which is home to some of the best diving in Latin America.